Grace AND Works?

 works was faith made perfect?
 24 you see then how that by works a man is justified, and not by faith only.
 26 For as the body without the spirit is dead, so faith without works is dead

-Abraham acted... beyond grace.
-He obeyed.
-He chose to do something that made
+Abraham acted... beyond saving grace.
+He obeyed God.
+Grace helped him with talents and gifts.
+He chose to do something with that grace that made

 a difference in His relationship with God and His own salvation.
 Grace didn't